Wivik/linux-explained/book/01-02-chapter-2.md

 - A Window Manager
 - A Desktop Environment

 A Display Server is a part of the graphical system for a Linux distribution.
 The Display Server is the bridge between the Desktop environment and the Linux Kernel.
 It can uses network capabilities to display a software that is actually running on a remote server.
 The historic Display Server on Linux is the revered [X11](https://en.wikipedia.org/wiki/X_Window_System), or X Window System (protip : ensure you don't write "X Windows System", you may have people grind some teeth), created in 1984 to provide a framework for a GUI environment for Unix systems.
-Another Display Server for Linux and Unix-like systems is [Wayland](https://en.wikipedia.org/wiki/Wayland_(protocol)), far more younger, it aims to replace X11 with modern and simpler base.
+Another Display Server for Linux and Unix-like systems is Wayland[^wayland], far more younger, it aims to replace X11 with modern and simpler base.

 The Window Manager is the programs that runs on top of the Display Server.
 It provides the look and feel of the graphical interface.
 This component is responsible for the windows and buttons arrangement, decorations, handling the user interactions, etc.